Feral-Lang/Book/src/std/2-std-lang.md

 ```
 lang.struct(field = value, ...) -> type
 ```
 Creates a new structure type type holding a set of `field`s.
 The given `value`s are used to infer the type of each field and as default values during construction.
-The return type can be used to instantiate objects of this type.
+The returned type can be used to instantiate objects of this type.

-Adding member functions to a type is done with the `let func in type = fn(args) {}` construct, with `func` being the function's name.
+Adding member functions to a type is done with the `let func in type = fn(args) {};` construct, with `func` being the function's name.
 Inside the function, variables and functions belonging to the type can be accessed using the `self` keyword.

 Example:
 ```